tattersoftware/codeigniter4-relations/README.md

 ### Nesting

-**Relations** supports nested relation calls, but these can be resource intensive so may be disabled by changing `$allowNesting` in the config.
-With nesting enabled, any related items will alos load their related items:
+**ModelTrait** supports nested relation calls, but these can be resource intensive so may be disabled by changing `$allowNesting` in the config.
+With nesting enabled, any related items will also load their related items (but not infinitely):
 ```
 /* Define your models */
-class UserModel extends \Tatter\Relations\Model
+class UserModel
 {
+	use \Tatter\Relations\Traits\ModelTrait;

 	protected $table = 'users';
 	protected $with  = 'widgets';
 ...